-- How well medicines are working or might work to improve your symptoms.
+- How well medications are working or might work to improve your symptoms

-- Benefits and side effects of each medicine.
+- Benefits and side effects of each medication

-- Risk for a serious side effects based on your medical history.
+- Risk for serious side effects based on your medical history

-- Costs of each medicine.
+- Costs of each medication

 - How the medication should be stopped.
 Some drugs can’t be stopped abruptly but must be tapered off slowly under a doctor’s supervision.